notcookies/Steam-Screenshot-downloader/How to use it in SteamOS.md

 - Download the **Steam-Screenshot-Downloader_Linux** and **geckodriver (0.36.0)** to a folder on your Steam Deck.

 ## 2. Firefox Setup
+SteamOS seems to include a **sandboxed version of Firefox**, which I couldn't invoke.
 - Open Steam Deck ```Konsole```
 - Disable SteamOS readonly mode:
 ```